wearable-neuromodulation-device-meditation-back

 Result

-Softeq helped the client transform their raw sample device into a commercial sample.
-We optimized the design of the solution to make it ergonomic, efficient, and less expensive.
-As a result, we made the component base four times cheaper and the PCB footprint eight times smaller.
+We enhanced the solution’s design to make it more ergonomic and efficient.
+As a result, it became more cost-effective.
+The cost of the component base is four times cheaper and the PCB’s footprint is eight times smaller.